ondemandenv/ondemandenv.github.io/articles/branch-conflicts-architectural-signals.md

 Here's what should happen when conflicts arise—but almost never does because most organizations lack proper infrastructure:

+### The Meaningful Exercise Principle

+**The fundamental insight**: **Exercising solutions meaningfully in full consistent context is the only way to get systematic understanding.** Result matters less than the exercise itself—both success and failure provide essential architectural information when conducted in proper context.

+**Why this matters**: Real engineers understand they must **exercise tools and approaches meaningfully** to comprehend their actual constraints and trade-offs.
+Cargo cult practitioners skip this step, copying surface patterns without understanding deeper implications.
+This creates the **integrity penalty** where competent engineers appear "slow" because they refuse to fake knowledge they haven't earned through proper exercise.

 ### Step 1: Architectural Signal Classification
 **Before touching any code, classify the conflict:**